Skip to main content

 Two-Tier Documentation System:

-• Main Row: Rapid entry of critical vital values for immediate trending.
+• Main Row: Enter critical vital values for immediate trending during field operations.

 Creating Vital Signs Entry